hubblo-org/scaphandre/docs/sensors/powercap_rapl.md

 ## Pre-requesites

-This sensors needs the following modules to be installed and running:
+If on a bare metal machine, this sensors needs the following modules to be present and running:
 - intel_rapl_common
 - rapl

 Energy consumption data can be directly collected on a physical machine only.
 To collect energy consumption on a virtual machine, please see the [virtio_bus sensor]() (and its buddy the [virtio_bus exporter]()).

+If running in a Qemu/KVM virtual machine, and hypervisor host runs scaphandre with the [qemu exporter](../exporters/qemu.md), this sensor can be run with `--vm` flag to work without needed modules and rely on files that are exposed to it by the host's instance of the qemu exporter.

 ## Usage